metakirby5/webcon/README.md

 # web.sh

-:shell: Control your computer from a web interface.
+Control your computer from a web interface.